Lewis Ritchie: Early life and education

 Ritchie was born in Fraserburgh to Sheila Gladys and Lewis Duthie Ritchie.
 He attended Fraserburgh Academy before going on to study chemistry and medicine at the University of Aberdeen, graduating with BSc and MB ChB (with commendation) in 1978.
-He received his MD from the University in 1993.
+He received his MD from the university in 1993.
 In 1982, he graduated from the University of Edinburgh with an MSc in community medicine.

 Career

+Ritchie authored the book Computers in Primary Care: Practicalities and Prospects which was published in 1984.

-Ritchie was appointed the James Mackenzie Professor of General Practice at the University of Aberdeen in 1992.
-In 2012 he was appointed director of Public Health in NHS Grampian.
+He was appointed the James Mackenzie Professor of General Practice at the University of Aberdeen in 1992.

+In 2012, he was appointed director of Public Health in NHS Grampian.
 In January 2015, the Scottish Government announced him as the chair of a review into out-of-hours services.
 Ritchie said that to inform the review he had talked to doctors, patients, ambulance staff and NHS 24 workers.
 Ten months later, his report made 28 recommendations.

 Ritchie retired from practicing medicine in 2012.
 To mark the occasion he bought the Julia Park Barry, a lifeboat that had been used to save hundreds of people before being taken out of service in 1969.
 He gifted it to the community.

-In 2014 he was appointed chair of Council of the Queen's Nursing Institute Scotland (QNIS).
+In 2014, he was appointed chair of Council of the Queen's Nursing Institute Scotland (QNIS).
+The following year he was appointed as an honorary professor in the University of Edinburgh College of Medicine and Veterinary Medicine.

-In 2017 he was named as chair of a group of independent advisers, charged with looking at NHS Tayside's financial difficulties and to report to Scottish Government within a three month period.
+In 2017, he was named as chair of a group of independent advisers, charged with looking at NHS Tayside's financial difficulties and to report to Scottish Government within a three month period.

-In January 2018 he was named as the chair of a review of urgent care services in Skye, Lochalsh and Wester Ross.
+In January 2018, he was named as the chair of a review of urgent care services in Skye, Lochalsh and Wester Ross.
 Interim findings were published a few months later.

 Awards and honours

+Ritchie gave the Royal College of General Practitioners James Mackenzie Lecture in 2010.
 He was made OBE in the 2011 Queen's Birthday Honours.
 He was elected as a fellow of the Royal Society of Edinburgh in 2016.

 In the 2011 New Year Honours he was made Knight Bachelor for services to the NHS in Scotland.
 He was invested on 5 July 2011.